vuestorefront/vue-storefront/packages/core/docs/vsf-core/faceting.md

 # What is faceting?

-Faceting is the way of searching anc classifying records, allowing users to browse the catalog data.
+Faceting is the way of searching and classifying records, allowing users to browse the catalog data.
 Each facet is the unit that refines the results over multiple dimensions at a time.
 Considering the clothing shop, we can distinguish multiple dimensions such as brand, size, color and so on.
 The particular value of that dimension is a facet, for example `color: red`, `size: xl etc`.

 ## Why do we need this?